Code-Institute-Submissions/Milstone-Project2/README.md

   * https://stackoverflow.com/

 ## Acknowledgements
-Thank you to the following for inspiration, motivation and the direction I needed:
+Thank you to the following for inspiration, motivation, and the direction I needed:

 * Jeet-Khondker(covid19 live tracker)
 * Seun Owonikoko @seun_mentor
 * Tutor Assistant-Code Institute

+**N.B**: It has been a really hard time for me to continue the course while I was in another country and got stuck in lockdown.
+I was thinking of quitting the course in the middle of the project because of the complexity of the Javascript language.
+And I deleted two previous Repository out of frustration and anger.
+I think I need more time and practical work to be a master in Javascript